-TESTS (20+15%) and FINAL EXAM (20%)
+TESTS (15+15%) and FINAL EXAM (25%)

-There will be two 120-minute tests and a final exam.
-All exams will be taken online in WebAssign.
-Only non-graphing TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed on exams.
-Formula sheet(s) will be provided.
+There will be two 120-minute tests and a cumulative final exam.
+The first test is proctored and is taken at a Testing Center and the second one will be taken online in WebAssign.
+You may bring your own formula card of the size 4x6" and 8x11" for each test and the final, respectively, and both sides can be used.
+Only TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed for Test Center-proctored exams.
+Formula sheet(s) may be provided.
 You will need to provide the details of each question (show your work) on scratch paper and upload images documenting your work to WebAssign.

-Test 1 and the Final Exam must be taken at a testing center, at either WKU or a certified proctoring location near you.
+Tests must be taken at a testing center, at either WKU or a certified proctoring location near you.
 Please keep in mind that there may be an associated proctoring fee at non-WKU testing centers.
 For more information on scheduling proctored exams, please visit On Demand's website.